 The 24/7 Crisis Line and online Crisis Chat make sure that youth in crisis — or anyone concerned about them — can talk to someone who understands and wants to help.
 Offers supportive listening, crisis counselling, referrals and more, 24 hours a day, 7 days a week, 365 days a year.

 The Youth Mental Health Walk-in Clinic offers single counselling sessions for youth ages 12 to 20, and their parents, whose needs are more immediate.
 Often, one of the most difficult steps can be gathering enough courage to ask for help.
 Getting help sooner can make all the difference.

-This program offers youth aged 12, and up to the day before their 18th birthday, the chance to address issues affecting the family relationship.
+This program offers youth aged 12, and up to 17 years old, the chance to address issues affecting the family relationship.
 Parents and youth can meet with counsellors for family sessions, or individuals can arrange one-on-one counselling according to their needs.

 An intensive family- and community-based program that promotes positive behavioural change in youth (aged 12 to 18) who are at risk of out-of-home placement because of significant anti-social behaviour.